michaeladler/aoc-2022/puzzle/day09.md

 So, there are `*13*` positions the tail visited at least once.

 Simulate your complete hypothetical series of motions. *How many positions does the tail of the rope visit at least once?*

 Your puzzle answer was `5902`.

-The first half of this puzzle is complete!
-It provides one gold star: *

 ## --- Part Two ---

 A rope snaps!
 Suddenly, the river is getting a lot closer than you remember.
 The bridge is still there, but some of the ropes that broke are now whipping toward you as you fall through the air!

 The ropes are moving too quickly to grab; you only have a few seconds to choose how to arch your body to avoid being hit.
 Fortunately, your simulation can be extended to support longer ropes.

 Rather than two knots, you now must simulate a rope consisting of *ten* knots.
 One knot is still the head of the rope and moves according to the series of motions.
 Each knot further down the rope follows the knot in front of it using the same rules as before.

 Using the same series of motions as the above example, but with the knots marked `H`, `1`, `2`, ..., `9`, the motions now occur as follows:

 `== Initial State ==
 ......